-4.1 Removing the burner assembly from the fire.
+- 4.1 Removing the burner assembly from the fire. - 4.1.1 Prepare work area (lay down dust sheets etc.) - 4.1.2 Remove the trim.
+Remove the fret / ash pan cover or contemporary trim out of the way and put them in a safe location.
+Remove the loose coals or pebbles from the fuel bed.

-- 4.1.1 Prepare work area (lay down dust sheets etc.) - 4.1.2 Remove the trim.
-Lift the fender and ash pan cover out of the way and put them in a safe location.
-Remove the loose coals / pebbles from the fuel bed and front ceramic rail.
-Remove the front ceramic from the rail.
-Unscrew the two pozi-driv fixing screws which secure the burner heat shield and remove it from the fire. - 4.1.3 Isolate the gas supply and remove the inlet pipe from the appliance inlet elbow.
-Unscrew and remove the four screws which retain the burner.
-Remove the burner assembly from the fire. - 4.1.4 To refit the burner assembly.
-Push the base of the control panel fully into the fire and secure with the four screws.
+Remove the fuelbed matrix - 4.1.3 Isolate the gas supply and remove the inlet pipe from the appliance inlet elbow.
+Unscrew and remove the two screws which retain the burner at the base.
+Lift the burner retaining tabs from the rear of the firebox & remove the burner assembly from the fire. - 4.1.4 To refit the burner assembly.
+Push the retaining tabs into the rear panel of the firebox and secure the burner at the base of the control panel with two screws.
 Refit the gas supply pipe and carry out a gas tightness test.
-Refit the burner heat shield then refit the coals / pebbles referring to section 3 for the correct coal layout.
-The fender and ash pan cover can now be re-positioned.
-Refit the trim.
+Refit the coals or pebbles referring to section 3 for the correct layout.
+The trim and ash pan cover or contemporary trim can now be re-positioned.